Modiv (NYSE:MDV) Updates FY 2022 Earnings Guidance

-Modiv (NYSE:MDV – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Modiv (NYSE:MDV – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.26-$1.36 for the period.
 The company issued revenue guidance of -.

-Separately, B. Riley began coverage on Modiv in a research note on Wednesday, March 30th.
-They issued a buy rating and a $24.00 price objective on the stock.
+The company also recently announced a monthly dividend, which will be paid on Monday, July 25th.
+Stockholders of record on Thursday, June 30th will be issued a $0.0958 dividend.
+The ex-dividend date is Wednesday, June 29th.
+This represents a $1.15 dividend on an annualized basis and a dividend yield of 7.54%.

-In related news, CEO Aaron Scott Halfacre purchased 8,048 shares of Modiv stock in a transaction that occurred on Friday, March 25th.
-The stock was purchased at an average price of $17.65 per share, for a total transaction of $142,047.20.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Insiders have bought a total of 9,521 shares of company stock worth $169,662 over the last 90 days.
+In related news, CEO Aaron Scott Halfacre purchased 8,048 shares of the stock in a transaction on Friday, March 25th.
+The shares were purchased at an average cost of $17.65 per share, with a total value of $142,047.20.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Over the last three months, insiders acquired 9,521 shares of company stock worth $169,662.

 Modiv Company Profile (Get Rating)